Soft, savory zucchini feta pancakes with lots of herbs, probably one of the tastiest ways of enjoying zucchini.

 - 4 tablespoons oil

-- Place the flour in a large bowl.
-Add the eggs, one or two at a time and mix well.
-Add the milk and mix until smooth.
+- Batter: Place the flour in a large bowl.
+Add the eggs, one or two at a time, and mix well.
+Add the milk and blend until smooth.
 Cover the bowl and leave to rest for about 15 minutes.

 - Keep warm while you cook the other three pancakes.